Step 2

 Renal 1

-A 54 year old man is being evaluated during an outpatient visit for management of his blood pressure.
-Medical history is only significant for hypertension and Stage 4 chronic kidney disease with notable proteinuria (≥3.5 g/day).
-The patient states he is compliant with his current meds which are lisinopril and nifedipine.
-Patient states he eats a “heart healthy diet”.
-On exam, BP 152/90, HR 78, RR 18, afebrile and BMI is 29.
-Neck examination shows jugular venous distension of approximately > 4 cm above the sternal angle.
+A 54-year-old man presents to the outpatient clinic for management of his blood pressure.
+He reports feeling well and does not have any complaints.
+Medical history is significant for hypertension and stage 4 chronic kidney disease with proteinuria that has been quantified at ≥3.5 g/day.
+The patient states he is compliant with his current medications which are lisinopril and nifedipine.
+He reports eating a “heart healthy diet.”
+He is afebrile with a blood pressure of 152/90 mmHg, heart rate of 78 beats/min, respirations of 18/min, and a body mass index (BMI) of 29 kg/m2.
+Physical examination shows jugular venous distension of > 4 cm above the sternal angle.
 Cardiac examination reveals an S4 that occurs during late diastole.
 Lungs are clear to auscultation without wheezing or crackles.
 There is 1+ bilateral pitting edema in the lower extremities.
-The remainder of the exam is otherwise unremarkable.
-Recent basic metabolic panel reveals:
+The remainder of the examination is otherwise unremarkable.
+Laboratory studies reveal the following:

 Which of the following is the most appropriate additional medical therapy according to the current American College of Cardiology / American Heart Association (ACC/AHA) blood pressure guidelines?